Stuycs-K/project03-final-10-calungsodr-hermanj/DEVLOG.md

 Spent 50 minutes at home trying to get the function to return the string properly to check the user's answers.

+### 2024-01-09 - Logic, testing, and pipes
+Spent 20 minutes with Raehcel explaining code, getting on the same page, and fixing merge conflicts.

+Spent 30 minutes at home adding pipes to the player files.